DerkyJerky32/Misc-and-Smaller-Programs/README.md

 is a palindrome number (number the same forwards and back)

 # [Palindrome Finder - String - C++](https://github.com/DerkyJerky32/Misc-and-Smaller-Programs/blob/master/PalindromeFinderString.cpp "Derrick Demers - Palindrome (String)")
+This simple program gets a word from the user and checks to see if it is a palindrome